CLINICAL DECISION SUPPORT

 - Use of the hospital’s own analysed (aggregated) population data to guide decision making (e.g. selection of antibiotic based on incidence of bacterial resistance in facility)

-- Provide concise reference information, from either internal or external sources, on request or as a rule at certain identified steps in the care process (knowledge at point of care)
+- Provision of concise reference information, from either internal or external sources, on request or as a rule at certain identified steps in the care process (knowledge at point of care)

 The clinical decision support application should be designed to match agreed policies, procedures and standards created and accepted by the hospital based on evidence-based medicine and best practices.
-It should also concur with the case-type or scenario based on interpretation of individual patient data and information derived from aggregated data of current patients with similar issues and problems (e.g. antibiotic sensitivity pattern, current epidemic etc).
+It should also concur with the case-type or scenario based on interpretation of individual patient data and information derived from aggregated data of current patients with similar issues and problems (e.g. antibiotic sensitivity pattern, current disease incidence and prevalence etc).

 Mandating Data Collection and Capture

-Appropriate data collection and capture tools are provided in anticipation of the needs of the care provider based on the patient type (diagnosis) and phase of care (initial, tentative, definitive).
+Appropriate data collection and capture tools (forms) are provided to ensure that the care provider collect the essential data appropriate to the patient type (diagnosis) and phase of care (initial, tentative, definitive).
 This done by:

 - Providing direction